Thinkwise/docs/docs/sf/advanced.md

 #### Clean up redundant rights

 Maintenance task to clean up rights that are no longer used.
 Use this for example if a role has changed to "all rights" or when model objects are granted but not available.
-Objects that are not available will not be shown, therefore the granted will have no effect and will be deleted.
+The authorization of granted objects that are not available will be reset, to prevent the objects from becoming accessible unintentionally when authorizing other objects.

 ### Model